Images Depicted Range in Maturity & Container Size

 Pots & Decorations Not Included Unless Otherwise Stated

 Crocodile Fern Plants for Sale Online

-The Crocodile Fern differs from many in appearance because of it's spear like shaped leaves with wavy edges and a unique pattern that resembles the scales of a crocodile rather than feather or palm like fronds.
-Although a native to tropical regions - the Crocodile Fern roots itself on trees has adapted very well to growing in temperate regions as a house plant.
+The Crocodile Fern differs from many in appearance because of its spear-like shaped leaves with wavy edges and a unique pattern that resembles the scales of a crocodile rather than feather or palm-like fronds.
+Although native to tropical regions - the Crocodile Fern roots itself on trees have adapted very well to growing in temperate regions as a house plant.

 - An epiphytic fern, which means in the wild it typically grows on other things, like tree trunks or buildings.

 - The foliage has scales like the skin of a Crocodile.

 - Can do well in containers or affixed to planks.

 *Decorative containers are shown are for display purposes only.
 All plants are shipped in black plastic nursery containers unless otherwise specified.